Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Coverdell Education Savings Account (ESA)

 The Coverdell ESA provides a way for parents to save for their children’s education within a tax-advantaged account, similar to the IRA (this account was formerly known as the Education IRA).

-Account ownership: Generally, a parent will set up the account and name a child under 18 as the beneficiary.
-The adult acts as a custodian of the account, making investment decisions and controlling use of its money to pay for college expenses.
+Generally, a parent will set up the account and name a child under 18 as the beneficiary.
+The adult acts as a custodian of the account, making investment decisions and controlling the use of its money to pay for college expenses.

-Tax advantages: Earnings on contributions are not subject to federal taxes.
+Earnings on contributions are not subject to federal taxes.
 Withdrawals can be made tax-free when the money is used to pay for qualified education expenses; such expenses include tuition, fees, books, and room and board within limits set by your college or university.
-Funds in the account can also pay for elementary and secondary school expenses without penalty, making the Coverdell ESA distinct from a 529 Plan.
+Funds in the account can also pay for elementary and secondary school expenses without penalty.

-Financial aid impact: Coverdell ESAs are considered parental assets so a maximum of 5.64% of the account's balance is included for FAFSA financial aid calculations (similar to 529 Plans).
+Coverdell ESAs are considered parental assets so a maximum of 5.64% of the account’s balance is included in FAFSA financial aid calculations (similar to 529 Plans).
 An exception to this general rule occurs when the student owns the account and is NOT a dependent of the parent.